 Webinar: Bloodstain Pattern Analysis Black Box Study

-CSAFE invites researchers, collaborators, and members of the broader forensics and statistics communities to participate in our Spring 2022 Webinar Series on Thursday, October 14th, 2021, from 11:00am-Noon CDT.
+CSAFE invites researchers, collaborators, and members of the broader forensics and statistics communities to participate in our Fall 2021 Webinar Series on Thursday, October 14th, 2021, from 11:00am-Noon CDT.
 The presentation will be “Bloodstain Pattern Analysis Black Box Study.”

 Forensic Consultant, Paul Erwin Kish Forensic Consultant and Associates